paul-butcher/light_character/README.rst

-Light Character illustrates light characteristics as found on charts and light lists
+Light Character illustrates light characteristics as found on charts and light lists.
+It is not intended as a navigational aid, it simply gives an idea as to how a given light characteristic might appear.

 * Free software: MIT license